7ahiry/faq/README.md

 # faq
-You can ask me some question here.
+You can ask me some questions here.